aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ### Policy

 First the API will attempt to retrieve data from the cache — if of course, data was previously cached — otherwise, a request will be sent to the remote resource.
 All the cached resources will stay in memory while the application is opened.
-Once the application is closedi, objects lying in the memory must be persisted in the filesystem.
+Once the application is closed, objects lying in the memory must be persisted in the file system.

 ![](http://photon.abstractj.org/cdraw_432439_pixels_20140428_164816_20140428_164819.jpg)